 - Finishing touch

-Punch Line: Create an amazing image effect without a Digital SLR
+Create an amazing image effect without a Digital SLR

-The DSLR effect in Photoshop theme
+The DSLR effect in the Photoshop theme

-Image with a normal flat view is just an ordinary one.
+An image with a normal flat view is just an ordinary one.
 Giving effects to it can increase its appeal to the audience.
 Besides, you cannot change an image view after capturing it.
-But you can edit the image to change the look in a more attractive form.
+But you can edit the image to change the look to a more attractive form.
 However, this is a tough job to do and requires expertise.
 The final output is far more eye-catchy that will amaze everyone.
-The tutorial we are going to discuss here is for the beginners.
+The tutorial we are going to discuss here is for beginners.
 Also, you need to learn about Photoshop tools & functions and practice well for perfection.
 Let’s learn how to blur the background in Photoshop CC 2019 like the DSLR effect without such cameras.
-Definitely, this is a creative work.
+Definitely, this is creative work.
 So, you do not need to copy every step for editing.
 Use your imagination and creative thinking for the best output.

 How to Background blur in Photoshop?
 (DSLR in Photoshop)